Open daily this summer (dates and times TBC – please keep an eye on our social media for updates).

 With 6 different varieties of sunflowers over a 2 acre patch, a beautiful wildflower meadow, refreshments and photo opportunities for those Insta-worthy pictures, we hope you’ll all have an amazing time visiting us this summer.

-Please note that the 7pm closing time is subject to change – if the weather is glorious and lots of people want to visit for sunset we will stay open later to ensure you all have time to enjoy it!
+Please note that our usual 7pm closing time is subject to change – if the weather is glorious and lots of people want to visit for sunset we will stay open later to ensure you all have time to enjoy it!

 Make sure you’re following us on Instagram and Facebook for notifications of late closings @VillagePumpkinsPYO.